 Hey Texans!
-If you thought you were being smart by warming up your car before driving it in these cold temperatures, think again.
+If you thought it was smart to warm up your car before driving it in these cold temperatures, think again.
 You could end up scraping more than the ice on your windshield.

-The law is to prevent thieves from taking advantage of the cold weather and driving off with your car.
-Around 500,000 cars are stolen each year and half of the incidents can be blamed on the owner, who leave their doors unlocked with their keys in the ignition.
+The law is to prevent thieves from taking advantage of the cold weather and driving away with your vehicle.
+Around 500,000 cars are stolen each year and half of the incidents can be blamed on owners who leave their doors unlocked with keys in the ignition.

-These states also have similar laws about leaving your car attended.
+These states also have similar laws about leaving your car unattended.

 - District of Columbia

 - New Hampshire

 The law isn’t enforceable in Texas for vehicles running on private property like a driveway, but better off safe than sorry.
 Some insurance companies will deny coverage if your car is stolen while you leave your unattended.